cesardushime/DSA_Data-Structures-Algorithms-in-Python/README.md

 # DSA: Data Structures & Algorithms in Python

 ## 📌 Overview
-Welcome to my **Data Structures & Algorithms (DSA) journey** using Python!
-This repository contains all my notes, code implementations, and resources as I learn and master DSA.
+Welcome to the **Data Structures & Algorithms (DSA) journey** using Python!
+This repository contains all the notes, code implementations, practices, and resources to help you master DSA.

 ## 📖 Course Progress
 ### 🔹 Week 1: Fundamentals